John Duggan (rugby, born 1929)

+Biography

 John Joseph Duggan's birth was registered in Wakefield district, West Riding of Yorkshire, England.
 John, the first of eight children, was born at home in Georges Square adjacent to Wakefield Cathedral to mother Abigail (registered as spinster) and father Michael (registered as labourer).
 The family moved later to the Eastmoor Estate where John grew up.
-He migrated to New Zealand in his mid twenties initially settling in Wanganui where he played in the local professional soccer league (not rugby union as intended).
-John soon moved from Wanganui to Auckland where he met and married Phyllis Chapman.
+He migrated to New Zealand in his mid twenties initially settling in Whanganui where he played in the local professional soccer league (not rugby union as intended).
+John soon moved from Whanganui to Auckland where he met and married Phyllis Chapman.
 The couple had three sons.
 John established himself as a businessman eventually rising to the position of managing director of FS Tyler Ltd a now defunct retail furniture store in Anzac Avenue.

+Duggan died in Auckland on 21 July 2022, at the age of 93.

 Playing career

 At the age of 13, Duggan played Stand-Off/Fly-half, and captained St Austin's school but he did not play any further rugby until leaving school at 16 when he joined Wakefield RFC as a wing.
 In the 1945/46 season, he scored three tries in four appearances.
 The following season saw fourteen tries in twenty-two games.
 The 1947/48 season was his last amateur season, he played three games in 1947 scoring two tries.

 He signed for Wakefield Trinity at Christmas 1947 when he was 18.
-In his first full season for Trinity, he made 28 appearances and scored seventeen tries, four of them in one game against the Featherstone Rovers.
+In his first full season for Trinity, he made 28 appearances and scored seventeen tries, four of them in one game against Featherstone Rovers.